liang-tao-se/avengers_vs_invaders/README.md

 "Oh, by the way, just want to let you know that 3000 more people DIED when you were searching for that email address...Bear THAT on your conscience!"

 OooooKay, it looks like we badly need another lookup table so as just to avoid that sort of tragedy again in future.
-This new table should definitely look like the follows, and in the end we need to put **ALL** information we currently have in this one place:
+This new table should definitely look like the following one, and in the end we need to put **ALL** information we currently have in this one place:

 | Country_Code | Invader_Species | Role        | Email                |
 | :----------- | :-------------- | :---------- | :------------------- |